-The Authority's Vision is to be a world class, sustainable gateway between Asia and the Americas.
+The Authority's Vision is to be a world class, sustainable hub airport.
 Our Values are safety, teamwork, accountability and innovation.
 We have a strategy to guide us in achieving this Vision and fulfilling our Mission.
-To this end, we have established four supporting objectives: creating a connecting hub; being a leader in sustainability; delivering remarkable customer experiences and building on our exceptional foundation.
+To this end, we have established two strategic objectives: Speed and Ease of the Hub; and Outstanding Passenger Experience; and nine Exceptional Foundation Elements: Employees; Maintaining and Building Our Infrastructure; Environment; Integrated Sustainability Practices; IT & Digital; Financial Strength and Revenue Growth; Governance and Accountability; Reputation, Public Affairs and Community Contribution; and Enterprise Risk Management and Business Continuity Planning.

-The Authority's policy is to be both accountable to the community and transparent in its relations with business.
-The Authority accounts for its actions to the community in a number of ways.
+The Authority's policy is to be both accountable to the community and transparent in its business relations.
+The Authority accounts for its actions to the community in several ways.
 It is the responsibility of the Governance Committee of the Board to ensure that Management is observing these accountability mechanisms, which include:

-publication online of an Annual Report, which will include information set out with reference to a sustainability framework, including sections on governance and the Authority's environmental, social and economic performance.
-The annual reporting also will include the Authority's nonconsolidated and consolidated financial statements.
-Newspaper ads and social media provide highlights of the Annual Report and direct readers looking for further information to the website.
+publication of an Annual & Sustainability Report, which will include information set out with reference to a sustainability framework - starting with the 2018 Report the Authority adopted the Global Reporting Initiative Framework - including sections on governance and the Authority's environmental, social and economic performance.
+The annual reporting also includes the Authority's consolidated financial statements.
+Newspaper ads and social media provide highlights of the Annual & Sustainability Report and direct readers looking for further information to the website;

-- holding an Annual Public Meeting; - holding of an annual meeting with the Nominating Entities and additional meetings as may be required; - meeting with the Province at least annually; - maintaining a corporate communications policy; the substance of which will be reviewed annually by the Governance Committee and approved by the Board; - maintaining an Annual Communications Plan with each Nominating Entity, as further described in Tab 13 "Communications Plan with Nominating Entity" of this Board Manual; - establishment of the following standing consultation committees: - Aeronautical Noise Management Committee; - Airline Consultative Committee; - Airline Operators Committee; and - Environmental Advisory Committee;
+- holding an Annual Public Meeting; - holding of an annual meeting with the Nominating Entities and additional meetings as may be required; - meeting with the Province at least annually; - regular meetings of the Relationship Committee established under the Authority Musqueam Sustainability and Friendship Agreement; - maintaining a Corporate Communications Policy; the substance of which will be reviewed annually by the Governance Committee and approved by the Board; - maintaining an Annual Communications Plan with each Nominating Entity, as further described in Tab 13 "Communications Plan with Nominating Entity" of this Board Manual; - establishment of the following standing consultation committees: - Aeronautical Noise Management Committee; - Airline Consultative Committee; - Airline Operators Committee; and - Environmental Advisory Committee;